 To those less informed, accountancy can seem stale and lifeless.
 However, new emerging technologies, combined with the impact of the coronavirus pandemic, are set to herald big changes in the world of accounting.

-From transformational accounting practices spearheaded by blockchain to new ways of working in the wake of the pandemic, accountancy is going to see some serious upheaval in 2021.
-Here at Tech.co, though, we don’t just jump on buzzwords and trends – we’ve spoken to leading industry figures and conducted our own independent research, to find out exactly how companies are making changes in 2021.
+From transformational accounting practices spearheaded by blockchain, to new ways of working in the wake of the pandemic, accountancy is going to see some serious upheaval in 2022 and beyond.
+Here at Tech.co, though, we don’t just jump on buzzwords and trends – we’ve spoken to leading industry figures and conducted our own independent research, to find out exactly how companies are making changes.

 Blockchain is one of the biggest buzzwords in business at the moment.
 Lots of people claim to be excited about the new tech and its potential, without ever really specifying what that potential is.
 However, when it comes to accountancy, blockchains could be a serious gamechanger.